AnastasiaPevgonen/SQL_training/README.md

 INT PRIMARY KEY AUTO_INCREMENT #to out the numbers into  the columns

-SELECT FROM table WHERE name = 'Anastasia'; #to read and see the column with the name Anastasia
+SELECT * FROM table WHERE name = 'Anastasia'; #to read and see the column with the name Anastasia

+SELECT * FROM table WHERE age > 17; #to read data where students are older than 17

+SELECT brand FROM table WHERE ram = 8; # to read only those brands where ram is  greater than 8